-Results show TCAH activity has a strong temporal trend, with densities generally increased between June - August along with some activity in March and October/November.
+Here, we are reporting preliminary findings on TCAH adult densities observed in this study to date.
+TCAH activity showed a strong temporal trend, with densities generally increased between June - August along with some activity in March and October/November.
 Comparing the different sampling techniques, the highest TCAH densities were recorded on yellow sticky traps (YST), followed by sweep-nets and then beat sheets.
 While there was no clear gradient of TCAH activity across the transect points, densities on the YSTs and in the sweep samples were slightly elevated in natural habitats in early June just prior to increases observed in the vine canopy at both the vineyard edge and interior in the following round of sampling.
 Changes in TCAH densities between the ground covers and vine canopy were not always clearly reflected in the data.
-While densities in the vine canopy did increase as the proportion of healthy/green ground covers diminished, some TCAH could still be found on the little bit of ground covers in the vineyard interior.
+While densities in the vine canopy did increase as the proportion of healthy/green ground covers diminished, some TCAH could still be found on the little bit of ground cover that remained later in the season.
+Surprisingly these late season TCAH were most frequently encountered on ground covers in the vineyard interior.
 Finally, petiole girdling became apparent in August, with a higher proportion of girdles located at the vineyard interior.
 This increase in girdling in August follows increased TCAH densities observed in the vine canopy between June - August.

 Objective 3.
-Follow disease progression in vineyard plots to collect preliminary data on field epidemiology.
-Large Block Mapping (1 site, 2009-2015): We have been studying grapevine leafroll disease (GLD) movement at one particular site in Napa Valley, beginning in 2009.
-The block is a 20 ha newly planted (in 2008) block of Cabernet Sauvignon.
+Follow disease progression in established vineyard plots to collect preliminary data on field epidemiology.

+Large Block Mapping.
+We have been studying grapevine leafroll disease (GLD) movement for the past seven years at a 20 ha Cabernet Sauvignon block in Napa County, planted in 2008.
 Each year in September, incidence of GLD and more general "red leaf" symptoms were mapped at this site and location recorded with GPS.
 As early as 2009, many of the vines displayed "red leaf" symptoms but tested negative for grapevine leafroll-associated virus (GLRaV).
 In our subsequent surveys these symptoms appeared to spread through the vineyard, although most these "red leaf" symptom vines continued to test negative for GLRaV over this period.
 We began testing vines for both GLRaV and grapevine red blotch-associated virus (GRBaV) in 2014 and found that 136 vines tested positive for red blotch, 9 tested positive for leafroll and 11 tested positive for both red blotch and leafroll.
 Plant material from the 2015 survey is still in the process of being tested, but we recorded about 250 "red leaf" symptomatic vines, all of which had tested negative for GLRaV in 2014.
-With the development of new and more complete primers for both leafroll and red blotch, we are now in the process of re-testing plant material from the 2009-2013 survey to verify whether or not GRBaV is present in the "red leaf" symptom vines that previously tested negative for GLRaV.
+With the development of new and more complete primers for both leafroll and red blotch, we are now in the process of re-testing plant material from the 2009-2013 survey to verify whether GRBaV is present in the "red leaf" symptom vines that previously tested negative for GLRaV.

 In 2016, the "large block mapping" program was replaced with a "small block mapping" program (see below).
 Monitoring spread of GRBaV in small plots at multiple sites will allow for the comparison of spread patterns across multiple locations, each with their own unique set of features (variety-rootstock combination, environmental factors, insect communities, relation to natural habitats etc.).
 This type of multi-site comparison could potentially provide novel insights into the spatial and temporal dimensions of GRBaV spread.
-Smaller blocks does not necessarily mean less data, as the overall number of vines being monitored for GRBaV under this new "small blocks" program is actually greater than in the "large blocks" program.
+Smaller blocks do not necessarily mean less data, as the overall number of vines being monitored for GRBaV under this new "small blocks" program is actually greater than in the "large blocks" program.